spectrumx/sds-code/sdk/docs/README.md

         # env_file=".env"     # default
     )

+    # when in dry-run, no changes are made to the SDS or the local filesystem
+    sds.dry_run = True

     # authenticate using either the token from
     # the .env file or the env variable
     sds.authenticate()